README.1ST

 5. Sorting options, whether to sort by relevance (the default) or by other configured sorting options with ascending and descending options available.
 Any Solr field can be configured to be used as a sorting option.
 And multi-sort orders are available, allowing progressive sorting on more than one field.

-7. Number of results per page.
-Note: The values 3, 5, and 10 are just examples that are hard-coded into the Panl Results Viewer and can be implemented with any positive integer number.
+7. Number of results per page, Able to dynamically set the number of results to return for the query.
+Note: In the above image, the values 3, 5, and 10 are just examples that are hard-coded into the Panl Results Viewer and can be implemented with any positive integer number.

 'Simple' Panl Results Explainer